-Schedule 14 Basic salary and payment for additional programmed activities for consultants appointed after 31 October 200343
+Schedule 14 Basic salary and payment for additional programmed activities for consultants appointed after 31 October 2003

 - 1. This Schedule applies to all those whose first appointment as a NHS consultant is on or after 31 October 2003.
 For these purposes, the date of appointment will be regarded as the date on which the consultant post was offered.
-There are four pay thresholds for consultants first appointed on or after 31 October 2003, the value of which is set out in a Pay Circular (see Annex B: Note 1).
-96 - 2.
+There are eight pay thresholds for consultants first appointed on or after 31 October 2003, the value of which is set out in a Pay Circular (see Annex B: Note 1).
+Subject to the provisions in Schedule 15, there is eligibility for annual progression up to threshold 5; whilst eligibility for progression through the next three thresholds shall occur at five-yearly intervals. - 2.
 For consultants subject to this Schedule, progression through pay thresholds (see below) will be on the anniversary of appointment, subject to being continuously employed in the NHS.
 For these purposes, the date of appointment will be regarded as the date on which the consultant first started work as a consultant subject to these Terms and Conditions.